JasZal/differentially_private_functional_encryption/README.md

 For comparison of the two schemes concerning the single operations navigate into the 'noisyDOT_vs_DiffPIPE_single_operations' folder and run main.go.
 To compare the two over real datasets navigate to 'noisyDOT_vs_DiffPIPE_data_sets' folder and run main.go

-To generate figures out of the computed results for the 'noisyDOT_vs_DiffPIPE_single_operations' experiment, you can use the file 'buildfigures.m' in the respective folder.
+To generate figures out of the computed results for the 'noisyDOT_vs_DiffPIPE_single_operations' experiment, you can use the file 'buildfigures_single_operations.m' in the main folder.
 This file contains octave code, that can be compiled either locally or with an online octave compiler.
 Please copy your results in the respective place.